-- Inability to produce enough red blood cells: This may happen if children do not have enough iron or nutrients in the diet to make red blood cells, such as iron-deficiency anemia.
+- Inability to produce enough red blood cells: Dietary deficiency could be a cause of iron-deficiency anemia in children.
+This could happen if children do not have enough iron or nutrients that are required to make red blood cells

 - Destruction of many red blood cells: It could be due to an underlying condition or inherited blood disorder such as sickle cell anemia.

 - Loss of red blood cells: The loss of blood may be long-term through stool or short-term through an injury.
 In girls, it may also be due to menstruation.

 - Certain medications or infections also decrease the level of red blood cells or hemoglobin.
 (2).